Frequently Asked Questions

 If you have a MTO issued accessible parking permit, take it, your Western ID and your parking disk to Parking Services.
-If you do not have an MTO issued accessible parking permit, make an appointment to see a counsellor in Services for Student's with Disabilities.
-Provide medical documentation for SSD during your appointment or ahead of time.
-The SSD counsellor will inform parking services that you are eligible for temporary, accessible parking.
+If you do not have an MTO issued accessible parking permit, make an appointment to see a counsellor in Student Accessibility Services (SAS).
+Provide medical documentation for SAS during your appointment or ahead of time.
+The SAS counsellor will inform parking services that you are eligible for temporary, accessible parking.

 Based on the Ontario Human Rights Code, employers, service providers and unions have an obligation to take steps to eliminate disadvantage, resulting from a rule, practice or physical barrier, to employees, prospective employees or clients (i.e. students) protected under the Code.
 As such, the duty to accommodate applies to accommodating the needs of persons with disabilities.
 At the base of this obligation is the recognition that ‘true equality means respect for people’s different needs’.
 The term accommodation means changing the rule or practice to incorporate alternative arrangements that eliminate discriminatory barriers.
-For more information on the duty to accommodate, please visit http://www.uwo.ca/hr/diversity/accommodate.html or contact Equity and Human Rights Services at firstname.lastname@example.org.
+For more information on the duty to accommodate, please visit the Duty To Accomodate webpage or contact Equity & Human Rights Services at firstname.lastname@example.org.

-The Senate Policy entitled Academic Accommodations for Students with Disabilities is published each academic year in The University of Western Ontario Academic calendar.
-This policy summarizes the process of requesting, granting, and making arrangements for academic accommodation and details the responsibilities of those involved in the process.
+The Western University Policy on Academic Accommodation for Students with Disabilities summarizes the process of requesting, granting, and making arrangements for academic accommodation and details the responsibilities of those involved in the process.
 For more information, please review Western’s Academic Accommodations for Students with Disabilities.